 WATCH OUR DOCUMENTARY - The Vanderpump Dog Foundation exposes the Yulin Dog Meat Festival and inspires the world to take action to stop the horrific practices taking place annually.
 Lisa Vanderpump, Ken Todd and the foundation's Executive Director John Sessa uncover the graphic realities of the slaughterhouse torture and dog abuse culture in China.
 Find out more HERE.

 SIGN THE PETITION.
 Please sign and share this petition to help put an end to the Yulin Dog Meat Festival.
 SIGN HERE.

 In 2016, The Vanderpump Dog Foundation helped initiate Resolution 752, that condemns the annual Dog Meat Festival in Yulin, China.
 The bill urges the government of China and the Yulin authorities to ban the torture, killing and eating of dogs as part of Yulin's Festival and to enforce China's food safety laws.
 The bill affirms the United States’ commitment to protect animals.
-Resolution 752 has now been reintroduced to Congress by Congressmen Alcee Hastings as Resolution 30.
-The Vanderpump Dog Foundation will continue its work with Congressman Hastings - seeking bipartisan support of Resolution 30 in the hopes that it is presented on the floor and subsequently passed.
+Resolution 752 has now been reintroduced to Congress by Congressmen Alcee Hastings as Resolution 30, which then became House Resolution 401.
+In September 2018, this Resolution was passed by the United States House of Representatives!

 AWARENESS & GRASSROOTS